 Embrace the sweet life like an Italian with a mix of sweet treats and biscuits, including Florentines, biscotti, slices and pastries.
 And don't forget some dark, Italian style espresso to go with your sweets.
 Use your coffee machine for the real stuff, or consider hiring a mobile barista for your Italian themed morning tea.

-Plan a true blue morning tea event or party with platters stacked with Anzac biscuits, lamingtons, mini pavlovas, fresh fruit, scones with jam and cream, damper, Cheesymite scrolls, egg and bacon rolls and banana bread on your Aussie menu, all washed down with a strong cup of tea.
+Plan a true blue morning tea event or party with platters stacked with Anzac biscuits, lamingtons, mini pavlovas, fresh fruit, scones with strawberry jam and cream, damper, Cheesymite scrolls, egg and bacon rolls and banana bread on your Aussie menu, all washed down with a strong cup of earl grey tea.

-Go Downtown Abbey with some dainty finger chicken, salmon and cucumber sandwiches, a Victoria sponge cake, English muffins, petit fours, scones with jam and clotted cream, lemon curd tartlets, including a beautiful selection of teas, coffees and iced tea with your high tea menu.
+Go Downtown Abbey with some dainty finger chicken, salmon, cucumber and cream cheese tea sandwiches, a Victoria sponge cake, lemon melting moments, English muffins, petit fours, scones with strawberry jam and clotted cream, lemon curd tartlets, including a beautiful selection of teas, coffees and iced tea with your high tea menu.

 When organising a morning or afternoon tea for the office, don’t forget these important things.